ecoinformatix/ecoinformatix.github.io/content/policies.md

 Project        | 40%

+### Homework assignments

+There will be a total of 4 homework assignments, corresponding to the number of modules in the course.
 Homework exercises are set up to be the same for both undergraduate and graduate students.
 This may change depending on how much folks struggle.
 The point is not to overwhelm, but to get everyone as much experience and excitement as possible without overburdening.

+All assignments are due by immediately **before** the start of class on the day indicated.

+Assignments should be submitted as instructed (through GitHub).

 Details of grading criteria will not usually be announced in advance.
 It is expected that students in this course will have a wide range of prior experience and ability, and grading will aim to reflect learning and effort in the course.
-It is certainly possible for all students to receive high grades in this course if all of you show mastery of the material and completely attempt all assignments.
+Every commit you make in your homework will run your code through a set of checks.
+These checks are just as much for me as for you.
+They can tell you if a test has failed, and you have access to see which tests your response has failed to meet.

 ### Project details

 The project will be a demonstration of your learning and allow you to use the new tools you have acquired in the course.
 This will be done in small groups (2-3) for undergraduates and will be a solo project for graduate researchers.
+The grading criteria will be slightly different between undergraduate teams and graduate researchers, as my expectations are different.
+However, all projects should hit the following points.

 The final project will be an R markdown document that reads in and analyzes a data source.
 I can provide data, if necessary, but would prefer if data came from the student (either from their research or on something they are passionate about).